Laura Gao: "The Wuhan I Know"

 Gao had planned to visit her family in Wuhan early 2020, but cancelled the trip when her family told her about the spread of COVID-19 in the region.
 During that time, Gao noticed more people become aware of the city, mostly in a negative way, resulting in many people calling the new virus the "Wuhan virus".
 Wanting to show the positive aspects of the city and its culture, Gao published a comic called "The Wuhan I Know" in March 2020, which highlights the city's "history, architecture and economy", as well as some of the street foods.

 The comic quickly went viral, with people all around the world contacting Gao to show their appreciation.
-Following the release of the comic, an animation by Twitter's creative team was created based on Gao's comic, and in July 2020, it was announced that HarperCollins had acquired the rights to two books by her: one memoir called Messy Roots and another nonfiction book about her life as a product manager, an artist and a queer.
+Following the release of the comic, an animation by Twitter's creative team was created based on Gao's comic, and in July 2020, it was announced that HarperCollins had acquired the rights to two books by her: one memoir called Messy Roots and another nonfiction book about her life as a product manager, an artist and being queer.
 After receiving the offer for her books, Gao decided to leave her position at Twitter to focus on her work as an artist.